McHale's Navy: PT-73 crew love life

-McHale's always hopeful love interest while the show is in the South Pacific is Navy Nurse Molly Turner (Bilkos Jane Dulo), a New Jersey gal who is always trying to corner the ever romantically elusive McHale.
+McHale's always hopeful love interest while the show is in the South Pacific is Navy Nurse Molly Turner (Jane Dulo from Sergeant Bilko), a New Jersey gal who is always trying to corner the ever romantically elusive McHale.
 Another love interest of the reluctant McHale is an old friend and a bit of a wildcat Kate O'Hara (Joyce Jameson).
 At first, his crew tries to get McHale interested in her, then Kate tries to blackmail McHale into marrying her and then Binghamton tries to blackmail her into marrying McHale when she tries to back out herself.
 Yet another love interest of the always reluctant McHale is Maggie Monohan (Jean Willes) in "The Return of Maggie", the owner of a gambling joint in New Caledonia and an old flame of McHale's who wants him back, but he does not want her back.
 Willes played a very similar role as Margot Monet in the 1964 movie.
 Willes also played Congresswoman Clara Carter Clarke in "Send Us a Hero."

 Though painfully shy around women, Ensign Parker's love interest in the South Pacific is Yvette Gerard, a lovely French girl from a nearby island played by Claudine Longet (who also played an almost identical character, Andrea Bouchard of New Caledonia, in the 1964 movie).
 In "A Medal for Parker", his girlfriend back home in Chagrin Falls is Mary (Kathleen Gately), who is more interested in dating a war hero than Parker.